 Consider New Filters

 There are two types of more efficient filters that can be used in air condition and ventilation systems.
 High-Efficiency Particle Arrestance (HEPA) filters can catch much smaller particles.
 Usually, they’re used in operating theatres and other places requiring specialist air control.

 The other is Ultra-violet Germicidal Irradiation (UVGI), which is a way of disinfecting air streams.
 UV heat lamps are installed inside ventilation systems to kill bacteria contained in the air stream.

 The issue with both of these solutions is that unless the ventilation and air condition systems are already built for HEPA or UVGI, then it can be extremely difficult and expensive to retrofit them.
 In most cases, this means standard commercial buildings may not be suited to this type of technology, without going to serious expense.

 Use ‘Full Outdoor Air’ Functions

-While none of these methods will completely eradicate airborne disease from your building, they all contribute to better air health.
-This in turn limits the occupants’ exposure to airborne contaminants, and creates a healthier environment for everybody.
+While none of these methods will completely eradicate the airborne disease from your building, they all contribute to better air health.
+This, in turn, limits the occupants’ exposure to airborne contaminants, and creates a healthier environment for everybody.